ClaireGiraud/Root_imaging_M2project/README.txt

 Root_imaging_M2project

 Description

-This project was carried out as an exercise in the framework of the master 2 Data Science for Agronomy and Agro-food.
+This project was carried out as an exercise in the framework of the Master 2 Data Science for Agronomy and Agro-food.
-From a database of images of rhizoboxes we wanted to extract the length of the roots.
+From a database of images of rhizoboxes, we wanted to automatically extract the length of the roots.
 For this purpose we tested different methods and models.
 The summary of the project and the approach is available in the document "roots_project_presentation.pdf".

 Datasets and results
-The data and results are available on the drive at the following address : https://drive.google.com/drive/folders/1plpLPGGV3T9rnVbaQmOP5xwqIPj7qpwK?usp=sharing
+The data and results are available on a Google drive at the following address : https://drive.google.com/drive/folders/1plpLPGGV3T9rnVbaQmOP5xwqIPj7qpwK?usp=sharing

 The architecture of this repro github is the same as the Google Drive.
 To use our data with our codes directly:
 - Download the google drive folder